mirage22/robo4j-brick-tank-client/README.md

 ## Robo4j-brick-tank-client
 Simple RasbpberryPi / Arduino demo client.
 The client is the tank platform.

-The platform supports following movements: forward, backward, left, right. client provides http server.
+The platform supports following movements: forward, backward, left, right.
-#The internal sever is accessiable on the port 8085 and supports POST
+The client provides http server.

-request where no authentication is ne required.
+The internal sever is accessiable on the port 8085 and supports POST request where no authentication is not required.

-#example : <CLIENT_BRICK_IP>:8085
+example : <CLIENT_BRICK_IP>:8085

 POST reuest: